open-resources/dash_curriculum/_sources/part3/chapter10.md

 ## 10.3 Callback Context - determine which Input fired

 In the previous example each button belonged to a separate callback.
 However, eventually you might want to create apps where multiple buttons exist in the same callback as two Inputs.
-For example, one button would create a scatter graph, whereas the other button would reset that same graph.
+For example, one button would create a scatter plot, whereas the other button would reset that same graph.
 Given that these two actions are mutually exclusive, we need to determine which button triggered the callback, thereby allowing the right action to take place.
-For this, there exists a global variable called the Dash Callback Context (`dash.ctx`).
+For this, there exists a global variable called the Dash callback context (`dash.ctx`).

 ```
 from dash import Dash, Input, Output, html, dcc, ctx